nadluru/StrokeLesSeg/README.md

 ## Environment Variables

-Our code resets several default environment variables from nnUNet.
-Please make sure to set the following environment variables for each bash files you created.
+Our code customizes several default environment variables from nnUNet.
+Ensure to set the following environment variables in each bash script you create:

 ```
 export nnUNet_raw_data_base='atlasv2/raw/'